 Category Archives: Research News

-An assistant professor in the Klipsch School of Electrical and Computer Engineering at New Mexico State University, Wei Tang has received a National Science Foundation Faculty Early Career award, which is a five-year, $500,000 grant.
+As an assistant professor in the Klipsch School of Electrical and Computer Engineering at New Mexico State University, Steven Sandoval is conducting research that could affect acoustics and signal processing.

 The New Mexico Space Grant Consortium at New Mexico State University on Dec.
 1 awarded eight New Mexico State University College of Engineering students with research scholarships/fellowships for the spring 2018 and fall 2018 semesters totaling $65,000.
 Students receiving scholarships include: Samantha Ceballes, senior, was awarded $10,000 for her research titled “The Modeling and Applications of…

 Continue reading “New Mexico Space Grant Consortium awards $65 thousand to engineering students” »

 WRITER: Linda Fresques The two-lane bridge on NM 186 crossing the La Union Canal in Anthony, New Mexico, may not look any different than other bridges.
 Yet NM Bridge No. 9706, built this past spring is, in fact, a very unique structure that recently earned New Mexico State University civil engineering Associate Professor Brad Weldon…

 Continue reading “NMSU civil engineers design one-of-a-kind award-winning bridge” »

 The number of wireless devices connected to mobile networks is estimated to be three times the size of the global population by the year 2020.
 Smartphone traffic will exceed PC traffic.
 Global Internet traffic in 2020 is anticipated to be 95 times the volume of the entire global Internet in 2005.
 Some 250 million vehicles will be connected to the Internet and there will be 27 billion machines communicating with one another.